ivanpikulyk/kottans-frontend/README.md

 - That's right!
 HEAD~4 references the fourth parent commit of the current one and then the ^2 tells us that it's the second parent of the merge commit (the one that got merged in!).

-- could help to reorder commits git rebase -i HEAD~4
+- could help to reorder commits<br>
+git rebase -i HEAD~4

 git cherry-pick <reference-to-commit>